ProEnterprise/docs/docs/www/docs/user/manual/en/setting-up/workflows.md

 # Workflows

-In order to allow multiple people to submit multiple requests, for approvals, by multiple users, ERPNext requires you to fill the workflow conditions.
+In order to allow multiple people to submit multiple requests, for approvals, by multiple users, Pro Enterprise ERP requires you to fill the workflow conditions.
-ERPNext tracks the multiple permissions before submission.
+Pro Enterprise ERP tracks the multiple permissions before submission.

 Example of a leave application workflow is given below: